All but one of these photographs were provided by Cyril and Barbara Jones of Fron. Many thanks.

 Bodorgan Station is a grade II listed building.
 The line across Anglesey, between Llanfairpwll and Holyhead opened two years before the Britannia Bridge was completed.
 The design of this station is similar to the one at Valley.

+The Meyrick Hotel.
+This was presumably named after Owen Putland Meyrick who built Bodorgan Hall.
+The group of people in the station yard have perhaps been staged, but look carefully.
 Beyond the Meyrick Hotel you can see some old buildings and then another substantial building.
 This was the Bodorgan Arms.
 The OS map for 1899 shows the two pubs next to each other, with a small patch of land between them.
 On this land there was a cattle and sheep market.
 This next photograph was taken in 1948 of one of these markets.

 And even though the station is a listed building, it didn't stop Network Rail, in their eagerness to demolish the station, from stripping the slates off the roof.
 Fortunately, they were spotted in time by Sue Boddington who managed to get the demolition stopped.
 Network Rail gave us a nice new roof!